eannam/orbital/README.md

 ### Deployed Solution

-A fully deployed solution that can be run in the browser is available at: X
+A fully deployed solution that can be run in the browser is available at: <https://orbital-steel.vercel.app/>

 This consists of a simple NextJS, React frontend for displaying the data with a FastAPI python backend.

 The web app is deployed to Vercel and the API is deployed with Render.

-API docs can be found at: X
+API docs can be found at: <https://orbital-ia4z.onrender.com/docs>

 If there is existing parsed data, you can remove it by clicking the 'Reset' button and run the solution again by clicking the 'Parse' button.